cdecker/lightning-rfc/01-messaging-crypto-and-init.md

  1. `h = SHA-256(protocolName)`
     * where `protocolName = "Noise_XK_secp256k1_ChaChaPoly_SHA256"` encoded as
-      an ascii string.
+      an ASCII string.
  2. `ck = h`
  3. `temp_k = empty`
     * where `empty` is a byte string of length 32 fully zeroed out.
  4. `n = 0`
  5. `h = SHA-256(h || prologue)`
     * where `prologue` is the ascii string: `lightning`.

 As a concluding step, both sides mix the responder's public key into the handshake digest:

  * The initiating node mixes in the responding node's static public key serialized in Bitcoin's DER compressed format:
    * `h = SHA-256(h || rs.pub.serializeCompressed())`
  * The responding node mixes in their local static public key serialized in Bitcoin's DER compressed format:
    * `h = SHA-256(h || ls.pub.serializeCompressed())`

 ### Handshake Exchange

 #### Act One

 ```
     -> e, es
 ```

 Act One is sent from initiator to responder.
-During `Act One`, the initiator attempts to satisfy an implicit challenge by the responder.
+During Act One, the initiator attempts to satisfy an implicit challenge by the responder.
 To complete this challenge, the initiator _must_ know the static public key of the responder.

 The handshake message is _exactly_ `50 bytes`: `1 byte` for the handshake version, `33 bytes` for the compressed ephemeral public key of the initiator, and `16 bytes` for the `poly1305` tag.

 **Sender Actions:**

   * `e = generateKey()`
   * `h = SHA-256(h || e.pub.serializeCompressed())`
      * The newly generated ephemeral key is accumulated into our running handshake digest.
   * `s = ECDH(rs, e.priv)`
      * The initiator performs a `ECDH` between its newly generated ephemeral key with the remote node's static public key.
   * `ck, temp_k = HKDF(ck, s)`
      * This phase generates a new temporary encryption key (`temp_k`) which is used to generate the authenticating MAC.
      * The nonce `n` should be reset to zero: `n = 0`.
   * `c = encryptWithAD(temp_k, n, h, zero)`
      * where `zero` is a zero-length plaintext
   * `h = SHA-256(h || c)`
      * Finally, the generated ciphertext is accumulated into the authenticating handshake digest.
   * Send `m = 0 || e || c` to the responder over the network buffer.

 **Receiver Actions:**

   * Read _exactly_ `50-bytes` from the network buffer.
   * Parse out the read message (`m`) into `v = m[0]`, `e = m[1:34]` and `c = m[43:]`
     * where `m[0]` is the _first_ byte of `m`, `m[1:33]` are the next `33`
       bytes of `m` and `m[34:]` is the last 16 bytes of `m`
     * The raw bytes of the remote party's ephemeral public key (`e`) are to be deserialized into a point on the curve using affine coordinates as encoded by the key's serialized composed format.
   * If `v` is an unrecognized handshake version, then the responder MUST abort the connection attempt.